 - restricting the practice that may be engaged in by the individual Registrant,

 - requiring that the individual Registrant be overseen by another Registrant when engaged in the Regulated Practice, and

 - requiring that the individual Registrant undertake additional training, or

 - disclose or provide records or information from the practice review to the Investigation Committee pursuant to section 110(3) of the PGA [Confidentiality – committee matters] or notify the Investigation Committee pursuant to section 110(4) of the PGA [Confidentiality – committee matters], as applicable,

 The new reactive PGA required Practice Review Process will be in place early in 2021.
-A Practice Review Program Guide will be available in early 2021 to assist registrants in understanding the process and their obligations.
+A Practice Review Program Guide will be available in Spring 2021 to assist registrants in understanding the process and their obligations.

 For information regarding the EGA required Practice Review Program please review the following documents: